 Managing Depression Among Residents

-This datapoint measures the percentage of long-term residents who are exhibiting symptoms of depression.
+This datapoint is a measure of the percent of long-term stay residents who are demonstrating symptoms of depression.
+Many believe that this is a measure of quality of life.

 Appropriate Vaccine Usage

-This metric is a measure of the percent of long-term stay residents who were given the flu and pneumonia vaccines.
-Respiratory viruses can be very dangerous for seniors, making these vaccines important for resident well-being.
+This is a measure of the percent of long-term care patients who have received the flu and pneumonia vaccines.
+Respiratory viruses can be deadly for nursing home residents, making these vaccines vital to patient care.

 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term stay residents that needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and continence.
+This metric is a measure of the percentage of long-term patients that needed additional assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and eating.

 Ability to Keep Residents Mobile